Using NIOS DNS Firewall Monitoring and Reporting (1526)

 Set the Priority to High.

-Type a message, and tick the check boxes to include Search String, Trigger Condition, and Attach PDF.
+Select the check boxes to include Search String, Trigger Condition, and Attach PDF.

 Click Save.